RoadieHQ/marketing-site/content/docs/tech-insights/scorecards/index.md

 ### Adding a Scorecard

-Once you click in the “Add Scorecard” button, you’ll be prompted to fill in the details about the Scorecard, including the Checks you want to include and to which entities to apply it to, as shown below:
+Once you click the “Add Scorecard” button, you’ll be prompted to fill in the details about the Scorecard, including the Checks you want to include and to which entities to apply it to, as shown below:

 ![Create Scorecard](./create-scorecard.png)

-1 - General information about scorecard (Name and description).
+1 - General information about scorecard (Name and Description).

 2 - Checks you wish to include in the scorecard.
-These checks can be created before and added by clicking ‘Add’ button in this section, which will lead to opening this dialog, in which you select all the checks you want
+Clicking ‘Add’ button will lead to opening the dialog.

 ![Add check](./add-check.png)

-or added later through ‘Edit’ functionality.
+Within the dialog you select all the checks you want to include.
+In case you want to add or remove some of the checks later you can do it later ‘Edit’ functionality.

 ![Edit Scorecard](./edit-scorecard.png)